Monroe County, Pennsylvania

 The burning of leaves and garbage is NOT permitted in Polk Township.

 Route 209 (Interchange Road) Kresgeville Bridge Construction will continue to approx. mid to late January 2019.
 Please plan accordingly and take a different route if possible.

-Polk Township will be closed on Monday September 3rd in observance of Labor Day.
+Polk Township will be closed on Monday January 21, 2019 in honor of Martin Luther King Jr. Day

->

-> Below are links for downloading common homeowner and tenant information and forms.
+Below are links for downloading common homeowner and tenant information and forms.

 As required by Chapter 7-A of Act 44 of 2009 the Municipal Pension Plan Funding and Recovery Act

 If you have not received your current tax bill, please check your mailing address.
 Postal services can no longer deliver mail to the old postal addresses.
 To change your address with the assessment office please print the address change form and mail to the assessment office.